benchristel/refactoring-workshop/cli-client/README.md

   library to test code that calls it?
 - How confident are you that your code is correct?
 What could you change to increase that confidence?
-- Test frameworks often run tests in parallel to cut down on test run times.
-Could all your tests run in parallel?
+- Test frameworks often parallelize work to cut down on run times.
+Run your tests several times with the `test_parallel.sh` script.
+Do you see any failures?
 Why or why not?
 - Describe two tradeoffs that you made while choosing a course of implementation.
 - If you could change one thing about the programming